mbernier/double-smoked-bacon/README.md

 # Double Smoked Bacon
-Bacon is smoked once, then you smoke it again.
+Bacon is already smoked once, then you smoke it again.

 ### Ingredients